-José Raventós is the inventor of the famous Spanish sparkling wine named in Sant Sadurni d'Anoia in today's DO Penedès in 1872 supposedly first produced such a.
-The honor is actually due to others.
-For already around 1850 Antoni Gali Comas made a sparkling wine.
-Other achievements acquired Luis Justo y Villanueva (1834-1880), the Labor Director of the Agricultural Institute in Sant Isidre, the some producers Champagne method taught.
-In 1872, sparkling wines were presented by three of his students at a competition in Barcelona.
-However, the fact is that José Raventós is the head of today's huge Cava house Codorníu First, the sparkling wine from today's standard varieties Parellada.
-Xarello and Macabeo but did not market it until 1879.
+José Raventós is often mentioned as the inventor of the famous Spanish sparkling wine, who allegedly produced one for the first time in 1872 in Sant Sadurni d'Anoia, in what is now the DO area of Penedès.
+However, the honour is actually due to others.
+Because Antoni Gali Comas was already producing a sparkling wine around 1850.
+Further merits were earned by Luis Justo y Villanueva (1834-1880), the laboratory director of the Agricultural Institute in Sant Isidre, who taught some producers the champagne method.
+In 1872, three of his students presented sparkling wines at a competition in Barcelona.
+The fact is, however, that José Raventós, as head of the now huge Cava House Codorníu, was the first to make sparkling wine from the current standard varieties Parellada, Xarello and Macabeo, but did not introduce it to the market until 1879.

-Much more difficult was the EU demand for the controlled ancestry one quality wine, So Spain had to define the areas.
-The main criterion was whether the communities concerned had a sparkling wine tradition.
-In the opinion of critics was not necessarily the quality in the foreground.
-The result was in 1992.
-A total of 159 municipalities were established, most of them in Catalonia are located.
-However, a number of them are also scattered to some extent in still vineyards such as for example Ampurdán-Costa Brava.
-Calatayud.
-Campo de Borja. cariñena.
-Costers del Segre.
-Navarra.
-Ribera del Guadiana.
-Rioja.
-Tarragona and Requena, Around 90% of the Cavas come from the Catalonia region and 75% from Penedès.
-The supra-regional area covers about 32,000 hectares of vineyards.
+The EU demand for the controlled origin of a quality wine proved to be much more difficult.
+Spain therefore had to define the areas.
+The most important criterion was whether the municipalities concerned had a sparkling wine tradition.
+According to critics, therefore, quality was not necessarily the main criterion.
+The result was available in 1992.
+A total of 159 municipalities were defined, most of them in Catalonia.
+Some of them are scattered throughout the region, but some of them are also widely distributed in still wine areas, such as Ampurdán-Costa Brava, Calatayud, Campo de Borja, Cariñena, Costers del Segre, Extremadura, Navarre, Ribera del Guadiana, Rioja, Tarragona and Utiel-Requena (in the map below, all the areas concerned are framed in yellow).
+Around 90% of the Cava sparkling wines come from the region of Catalonia, and 75% of these come from Penedès.
+The supra-regional area covers a total of around 32,000 hectares of vineyards.

-No area or municipality name may appear on the bottle label, only "Denominación Cava" is allowed.
-Therefore, Cava is actually not a DO (Denominación de Origen), since it is indeed not a denomination of origin (Origen = origin), but a definition of quality.
-The DO Penedès applies only to still wines.
-The remaining sparkling wines (which may not be called cava) are called "Fermentació en ampolla" or "Fermentación en botella" (mutatis mutandis bottle fermentation) designated.
+No names of regions or municipalities may appear on the bottle label, only the denomination "Denominación Cava" is allowed.
+Therefore, cava is actually not a DO (Denominación de Origen), as it is not a designation of origin (Origen = Ursprung) but a definition of quality.
+The DO area Penedès is only valid for still wines.
+The other sparkling wines (which may not call themselves Cava) are called "Fermentació en ampolla" or "Fermentación en botella" (analogous bottle fermentation).

-The other sparkling wines (which can not be called cava) are "Fermentación en Botella" (fermented for two months in bottle, after defoliation bottled again, cork with rectangle), "Grandes-Envases" (tank fermentation, cork with circle) and the sparkling wine "Vino Gasificado" (carbonated wine, cork with triangle).
-Well-known producers are Albet i Noya, Castellblanch, Castell d'Age, Castillo Perelada, Codorníu.
-Freixenet.
-Jané Ventura, Jaume Serra, Marqués de Monistrol, Masia Bach, Torres, Parxet, Pere Ventura, Pinord. raimat.
-Segura Viudas, Torelló, Vallformosa, In 2015, a total of 244 million bottles were marketed worldwide, with only around a third consumed in their own country.
+The other sparkling wines (which may not be called cava) are "Fermentación en Botella" (fermented in bottle for two months, then re-bottling after defermentation; cork with a rectangle), "Grandes-Envases" (tank fermentation, cork with circle) and the sparkling wine "Vino Gasificado" (aerated wine; cork with triangle).
+Well known producers are Albet i Noya, Castellblanch, Castell d'Age, Castillo Perelada, Codorníu, Freixenet, Jané Ventura, Jaume Serra, Marqués de Monistrol, Masía Bach, Torres, Parxet, Pere Ventura, Pinord, Raïmat, Segura Viudas, Torelló, Vallformosa.
+In 2015, a total of 244 million bottles were marketed worldwide, with only around a third consumed in the home country.

-A detailed description of sparkling wine production is available at champagne, Complete listings of the numerous cellar techniques, as well as the wine-regulated wine, sparkling wine and distillate types are under winemaking contain.
-Comprehensive information on wine law is available under the keyword wine law,
+A detailed description of the sparkling wine production can be found under Champagne.
+A complete list of the numerous cellar techniques, as well as the types of wine, sparkling wine and distillate regulated by wine law, can be found under vinification.
+Comprehensive wine law information can be found under the keyword wine law.